the-turing-way/the-turing-way/book/content/rdm/rdm.md

 ## What to learn next

-If you haven't read the chapters on Open Research and Credit yet, you might want to read it now for more context on how research data management supports Open Research and how these practises can result in getting attribution for your work (Credit). <a name="Further-Reading"></a>
+If you haven't read the chapter on Open Research yet, you might want to read it now for more context on how research data management supports Open Research. <a name="Further-Reading"></a>

 ## Further reading